Doggyguard, by Michel Rodrigue

 Cubitus by Michel Rodrigue

-As a scriptwriter, he wrote 'Ly-Noock' for André Chéret (Joker, 2003) and 'La Grande Trambouille des Fées' for fairy tale painter René Hausman (Au Bord des Continents, 2004).
-He also worked with Hausman on the book 'Le Chat Qui Courait Sur Les Toits', which was published by Lombard in 2010.
+As a scriptwriter, Rodrigue wrote 'Ly-Noock' for André Chéret (Joker, 2003) and 'La Grande Trambouille des Fées' for fairy tale painter René Hausman (Au Bord des Continents, 2004).
+He also worked with Hausman on the book 'Le Chat Qui Courait Sur Les Toits', published by Lombard in 2010.
 In 2005, five years after the death of its creator Dupa, he relaunched 'Cubitus' with scriptwriter Pierre Aucaigne at Lombard.
-Together with Adeline Blondieau he created a spin-off series starring 'Bidule' (2010), the baby nephew of Cubitus.
+Together with Adeline Blondieau, he created a spin-off series starring 'Bidule' (2010), the baby nephew of Cubitus.

 Bidule by Michel Rodrigue